 Whether you are with friends or family, the tastefully designed modern and cosy Colibri is a very friendly café/bistro set up, designed with fresh and local products in mind.
 Manon and Pauline, two sisters in law, run the show.
 You’ll have plenty to choose from and you don’t need to book if you get there early enough.
 They serve awesome brunches, club sandwiches, tasty hamburgers, bagels, salads, as well as gluten free meals and homemade pastries.
 Good for kids and babies too if you need a coffee and some cake!

-If you’re feeling like you’ve over indulged a bit but need something to nibble alongside a glass or two of wine then the Coup de Coeur might be a good option for you.
+If you’re feeling like you’ve over indulged a bit but need something to nibble alongside a lovely glass or two of wine then the Coup de Coeur might be a good option for you.
 It’s in the middle of tourist office square and has fluffy sheepskins over the chairs in winter.
 It offers croques, cheese & ham platters, salads and pizzas alongside a wealth of different wines from across the region.
 They give you a great selection of small plates to go with your drinks during apres hours as well so is a lovely spot to head to for the last hours of the day.
-Its heated terrace overlooks the Pleney and Pointe de Nyon too so is a great choice if you want to watch the sun go down over the mountain.
+It’s more upmarket restaurant La Chamade opposite offers french favourites in a beautiful environment with a focus on local ingredients.

 Hopefully our guide makes choosing your dinner spots a little easier.
 If you’re not too full after all of the food then don’t forget to try crepes from Chez Seb, cake from the Bonbonniere and cheese from L’Alpage!
 You certainly won’t leave Morzine hungry!